holomodular/ServiceQuery/README.md

   }
 </script>
 ```
-On the server, the request is safely converted into IQueryable expressions that can be executed against several different database engines.
+On the web server, the request is safely converted into IQueryable expressions that can be executed against several different database engines.
-On your web server, expose a REST API POST method.
+The following exposes a REST API POST method that the client will call.
-Expose
 ```csharp
 using ServiceQuery;